Ephenodrom/EZ-Flutter/README.md

 ## Documentation

-The documentation is located in the [documentation folder](documentation/README.md)
+The documentation is located in the [ez-flutter.de/docs](https://ez-flutter.de/docs)

 ## Contribution